SemanticLab/semanticlab.github.io/data.md

 Use the query interface to write SPARQL inquiries: [**query.semlab.io**](https://query.semlab.io/).
 Click the **Examples** button to see sample queries you can run.

-Learn the step-by-step process for migrating a Docker Wikibase to a new server [here](https://thisismattmiller.com/post/migrating-your-docker-wikibase/).

 ### Data Dumps